Casey Affleck Regrets Not Thanking His Kids in His Oscars Speech

 Frazer Harrison/Getty Images

 In his acceptance speech, the actor thanked his parents, brother Ben Affleck, co-producer Matt Damon, screenwriter and director Kenneth Lonergan and friends, as well as fellow nominee Denzel Washington, who he said he met just that night.
+Ben got tears-eyed as the actor spoke.

+"I wasn't sure if he was just...I saw those tears and I thought maybe I'm just not making a good speech and he was really disappointed," Casey said.
+"But I think he was probably touched, and I think that we are -- I mean, not to brag or anything, but I think we're the only two brothers to win Academy Awards, ever."

 Casey made headlines last month when he forgot to thank Ben in his acceptance speech for winning Best Actor in a Motion Picture, Drama for his role in Manchester by the Sea at the 2017 Golden Globes.